abdulbasit18/LivenessCheck/README.md

 In facial recognition, liveness detection role is used distinguish between a live image and a 2D printed, 3D printed, or digital representation of a user’s face.
 Spoof attempts can be detected through algorithms that recognize artifacts of a non-live sample.
 Liveness detection methods significantly reduce the effectiveness of spoofing and other presentation attacks.

+# ML Kit
+ML Kit is a mobile SDK that brings Google's machine learning expertise to Android and iOS apps in a powerful yet easy-to-use package.
+Whether you're new or experienced in machine learning, you can implement the functionality you need in just a few lines of code.
+There's no need to have deep knowledge of neural networks or model optimization to get started.
+On the other hand, if you are an experienced ML developer, ML Kit provides convenient APIs that help you use your custom TensorFlow Lite models in your mobile apps.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.